Do you want to disable directory browsing in WordPress? This article will show you the exact steps required to disable them.

 What is Directory Browsing

-Directory browsing is a feature provided by web servers that allow users to view all the contents of a directory or a folder when no default index file is found within the directory.
+Directory browsing is a feature provided by web servers that allows users to view all the contents of a directory or a folder when no default index file is found within the directory.
 Hence, directory browsing is also known as folder browsing or folder listing.

 When directory browsing is enabled, the web server will generate a listing of files and subdirectories within the directory if a user accesses a directory that does not have a default index file.
 The index file may include files such as index.html or index.php.